mmjee/libeds/README.md

 // **IMPORTANT**, this should not be in the constructor await eds.initialize({
-  // For a different key pair than any other applications, and therefore different data, specify a unique string here.
+  // To generate a unique private key for your application, and therefore maintain a different dataset, specify a unique string here.
   appID: '',
-  // There's a public instance at wss://eds.gra.১.net
+  // There's a public instance at wss://eds.gra.১.net, IPv6 only
   url: 'wss://eds.gra.১.net'
 })